bahaidev/bahaibot/README.md

    follow up with the same results as `/bp Robert Turner`.

 1. Other to-dos per @dragfyre
-    1.  `/read` defaults to return a link to a page from a book, OR displays the Hidden Word in an embed if the Hidden Words are chosen; search individual books, possibly by `/page` or `/para` or some sort of BibleBot thing that searches for formatted references
+    1. Some sort of BibleBot thing that searches for formatted references?
     1. `/help` - just update to show slash commands